amoin512/project-python-todo-cli/README.md

 docker push moina512/python-todo-list-repo:latest
 ```

 This command uploads the image to Docker Hub under the `moina512/python-todo-list-repo` repository with the `latest` tag.
-You can now access this image from Docker Hub on any machine.
+The image is now accessible from any machine.

-6. Run the Docker Container (on any machine)
+6. **Run the Docker Container (on any machine)**

-Once the image is uploaded to Docker Hub, you can run the Docker container from the image with the following command:
+Once the image is uploaded to Docker Hub, run the Docker container from the image with the following command:

 ```
 docker run -it --rm moina512/python-todo-list-repo:latest